Graduate Student Affairs Office

 The fees of Teaching Assistants are normally remitted (i.e. cancelled).
 To be eligible for fee remissions students must be enrolled in at least 12.0 units of coursework.
 Students who TA in a given quarter, and who fail to enroll in 12 units or more of coursework, must pay their own fees.

-TAships are awarded at the following three levels: (Students are responsible for informing the Graduate Advisor when they are eligible for promotion.)
+TAships are awarded at the following three levels for students who will be working as TAs for the first time at UCLA beginning Summer 2023: (Students are responsible for informing the Graduate Advisor when they are eligible for promotion).

 Many graduate students receive Fellowships and Research Assistantships.
 To be eligible for fee remissions RAs must be enrolled in 12.0 units.

 RAships are awarded at the following four levels: (Students are responsible for informing the Graduate Advisor when they are eligible for a higher level.)

 - Step 1: students who do not have a Master’s degree and do not have previous RAship experience.